Siljan Ring: Oil and gas prospecting

 In accordance with theories about abiogenic petroleum (that hydrocarbons can be formed without involving material from dead plants and animals), astrophysicist Thomas Gold suggested that there might be major deposits of oil and natural gas in the area.
 Drilling was carried out in the late 1980s and early 1990s but proved inconclusive.
 Drilling for natural gas was resumed in the late 2000s and continued as of mid-2012.
 The scientific premise for prospecting of this sort is based on the work of physicist Vladimir Kutcherov, who is cooperating with Igrene, the company financing the drilling operations.
-In 2019, a study of gases and secondary minerals revealed that long-term microbial methanogenesis and methane oxidation have occurred deep within the fracture system of the crater (for at least 80 million years). and in 2021 a study revealed findings of fossilized anaerobic fungi that had lived in consortium with methanogens deep in the crater.
+In 2019, a study of gases and secondary minerals revealed that long-term microbial methanogenesis and methane oxidation have occurred deep within the fracture system of the crater (for at least 80 million years). and in 2021 a study revealed findings of fossilized anaerobic fungi that had lived in consortium with methanogens deep in the crater..
+In 2025, two studies focused on the microbial communities of deep groundwaters in the crater rim concluded that microbial methanogenesis is an active processes and what communities and metabolic pathways that are involved.